Nunavut

 The Thule people, ancestors of the modern Inuit, began migrating from Alaska in the 11th century into the Northwest Territories and Nunavut.
 By 1300, the geographic extent of Thule settlement included most of modern Nunavut.

-The migration of the Thule people coincides with the decline of the Dorset, who died out between 800 and 1500.[12]
+The migration of the Thule people coincides with the decline of the Dorset.[12]
+Thule people genetically and culturally completely replaced Dorset some time after 1300.[13]

 European exploration